actions-marketplace-validations/begoon_diskspace-action/README.md

 The action uses `ssh` to connect to the remote host.
 The action executes a command to print the available disk space.
 By default, the `df` command is used with some flags.
-Then a regular expression is used to find the number representing the available diskspace.
+Then a regular expression is used to find the number representing the available disk space.

 If the number is found, it is compared to the `threshold`.
-If the available disk space is less then the `threshold`, the action will fail.
+If the available disk space is less than the `threshold`, the action will fail.
 Otherwise, the action will succeed.

 If the number representing the available disk is not found by the regular